Romania - Country Commercial Guide

 Market Entry

-Selling through an established local Romanian channel partner is the lowest-risk market entry strategy for most U.S. manufacturers.
+Selling through an established local Romanian channel partner is most U.S. manufacturers’ lowest-risk market entry strategy.
 However, when selling to Romanian government departments, it may be necessary to establish a direct business presence in Romania, especially when competing for projects related to national security.
-Cooperation with ANSSI (www.anssi.ro), the most important local association in cybersecurity, offers U.S. companies interested in the Romanian market the best approach in finding partners, information about the market, and business opportunities with the public sector.
+Cooperation with ANSSI (www.anssi.ro), the essential local association in cybersecurity, offers U.S. companies interested in the Romanian market the best approach to finding partners, information about the market, and business opportunities with the public sector.

 Romania has laws on electronic commerce, online copyrights, electronic signature, electronic payment, online advertising, personal data protection, cybercrime, internet pornography, and electronic communications.